Tochukz/C-plus-plus-CrashCourse/README.md

 All characters except `char` must be prepended by a prefix: `L` for `wchar_t`, `u` for `char16_t`, and `U` for `char32_t`.

 __The std::byte Type__
 System programmers sometimes work directly with _raw memory_, which is a collection of bits without a type.
 Employ the `std::byte` type, available in the `<cstddef>` header, in such situations.
-The `std:::byte` type permits bitwise logical operations.
+The `std::byte` type permits bitwise logical operations.
 Using this type for raw data rather than an integral type can help to avoid common sources of difficult-to-debug programming errors.

 __Format Specifier__
-If you need to enbed Unicode characters into a string literal, look at `wprintf` in the `<cwchar>` header.
+If you need to embed Unicode characters into a string literal, look at `wprintf` in the `<cwchar>` header.

 __Brace Yourself__
 As a general rule to make initialization simple: use `braced initializers` everywhere.
 Braces initializers work as intended almost everywhere, and they cause the fewest surprises.
 For this reason, braced initialization is also called `uniform initialization`.

 ### Chapter 3: Reference Types
+_Reference types_ store the memory address of objects.
+There are tow kinds of reference types: _pointers_ and _references_.

+__Pointers__
+_Pointers_ are the fundamental mechanism used to refer to memory addresses.
+Pointers encode the object's address and the object's type.

+__Pointer and Arrays__
+Pointers share several characteristics with arrays.
+Pointers encode object location.
+Array encode the location and length of contiguous objects.
+At the slightest provocation, an array will decay into a pointer.
+A decayed array loses length information and converts to a pointer of the array's first element.

+__void Pointers and std::byte Pointers__
+You use the _void pointer_ `void*` when pointer-to type is irrelevant.
+The void pointer cannot be dereferenced because the pointed-to type has been erased.
+Also, C++ forbids void pointer arithmetic for the same reason so bitwise and arithmetic operations are disabled.

+When you want to interact with raw memory at the byte level, you use the `std::byte` pointer.
+Examples include low-level operations like copying raw data between files and memory, encryption, and compression.

+__nullptr and Boolean Expressions__
+A pointer that equals `nullptr` doesn't point to anything.
+You could use `nullptr` to indicate, for example, that there's no more memory left to allocate or that some error occurred.
+Pointers have an implicit conversion to bool.
+Any value that is not `nullptr` convers implicitly to _true_, whereas `nullptr` converts implicitly to _false_.